-After five higher degrees, Eric has published the book, B.K.S.
-Iyengar and the Making of Modern Yoga, and articles for Yoga Journal, Yoga International, Mantra Yoga & Health—and like-minded publications.
-He has been hired to pen books on artificial intelligence, architecture, true crime, medicine, professorship, government, high-seas fishing, and horse-trading.
-A tactful organizer of facts, Eric is versatile in his storytelling, with his interests leaning towards history, philosophy, politics, wellness, meditation, and art.
+After five higher degrees, Eric published the book, B.K.S.
+Iyengar and the Making of Modern Yoga, and dozens of articles for Yoga Journal, Yoga International, Mantra Yoga & Health—and other wellness magazines.
+He’s been hired to ghostwrite texts on artificial intelligence, architecture, crime, medicine, professorship, government, high-seas fishing, and horse-trading.
+A gifted organizer of facts, Eric is a versatile storyteller, whose interests range through history, science, philosophy, religion, politics, wellness, biography, meditation, and art.

 As a StoryTerrace writer, Eric interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 As it did for most of us, college blew my mind.

 All those romances, midnight talking sessions, and restless energy.
 Most importantly: there were few adults closeby to help us make course-corrections.
 We flailed and made mistakes.
 We had cars and new parts of the country to live in.
 We had classes to avoid and days filled with countless opportunities for achievement, mischief, and mystery.

 If you got lucky, a professor could take a shine to you and open a door to a new city, a new culture, or a new test of discipline.